Frequently Asked Questions

 This is one of the Department’s 'flagship' offerings.
 Students accepted into the program must have a minimum GPA and have completed at least one term of study.
 Students are offered job placements, in the form of work terms, as part of their degree.
 The placements are with the private and public sectors of the economy, mostly in Montreal and Ottawa.
 Such students invariably receive a variety of interesting job offers upon completion of their degree.
 Students are encouraged to visit the Institute for Co-operative Education.

-- For further information please contact Melissa Faisal, Undergraduate & Co-op Program Assistant.
+- For further information please contact Émilie Martel, Program Coordinator for Internships and Experiential Learning.

 The following provides useful information to prospective and current graduate students in economics.
 It should be interpreted in conjunction with Concordia University procedures and regulations outlined in the Graduate Studies Calendar